Hatchin/school-projects/README.md

-# Twitter Sentiment Project
+# Twitter Sentiment Analysis

-In this project, I fetched Twitter data using Twitter API and tweepy, then performed sentiment analysis using vaderSentiment library.
-After that, I produced a web server running on AWS displaying given user's recent tweet list color-coded by sentiment.
-I also created a page displays the list of users followed by a given user.
+In this project, I fetched Twitter data using Twitter API and tweepy, then performed sentiment analysis of each tweet using vaderSentiment library.

+I aslo produced a web server running on AWS displaying given user's recent tweet list color-coded by sentiment.
+A web page was created to display the list of users followed by a given user.

-The final product looks like this:
+Following is an example of my final product:
 <p>
 <img src="/trump-tweets.png">
 </p>